Holden Commodore (VL): Motor racing

 The VL model was also successful in AUSCAR racing.
 Races were primarily held at the Calder Park Thunderdome in Melbourne, a 1.801 km quad-oval speedway with 24-degree banking in the turns for high speed built by millionaire tyre retailer Bob Jane.
 The Thunderdome was noted as the first NASCAR style high-banked oval built outside of North America.
 Sydney based racer Tony Kavich won the 1988/89 Australian AUSCAR series using a VL Commodore, while Albury based Brad Jones won the first of what would be five straight AUSCAR titles in 1989/90 also driving a VL.

 VL model AUSCAR's used a variation of the HDT's SS Group A body kit, with the only difference being that the cars had a regular VL bonnet without the air scoop of the Group A version.
 In AUSCAR racing, all Holden Commodores used, including the VL, would use the 5.0 L Holden V8 engine, though Commodore runners had the choice of also using the Group A developed 4.9 L V8.
 However, unlike in Group A racing, the weight of the AUSCAR remained the same whichever size engine was used.

-Commodore SS Group A SV
+SS Group A SV

-The SS Group A SV was produced in 1988 and was only available in one colour, Panorama Silver (named after the renowned Australian Mount Panorama Circuit).
-It was assembled at Dandenong, Victoria (Holden) and modified at Clayton, Victoria (HSV).
+The SS Group A SV was produced in 1988 and was only available in one colour, Panorama Silver (named after the Mount Panorama Circuit).
+It was assembled at Dandenong, Victoria by Holden and modified at Clayton, Victoria by HSV.

 The car carried Holden badges because of Group A racing homologation regulations, which necessitated at least 500 road-going versions to be sold to the public.
 A series of 500 vehicles was commissioned by Holden, which rose to 750 to satisfy demand.
-All were finished in the now iconic Panorama Silver paint.
+All were finished in Panorama Silver paint.

-TWR developed the famous Walkinshaw bodykit that was stated to reduce drag by more than 25% over the previous Holden Dealer Team SS Group A. Due to its high use of plastic in the bodykit, it was nicknamed the "Plastic Pig" and "Batmobile".
-Other, less derogatory nicknames included the "Walkinshaw" and the most common of all, "Walky" (after TWR's chief Tom Walkinshaw).
+TWR developed the Walkinshaw bodykit that was stated to reduce drag by more than 25% over the previous Holden Dealer Team SS Group A. Due to its high use of plastic in the bodykit, it was nicknamed the "Plastic Pig" and "Batmobile".
+Other nicknames included the "Walkinshaw" and "Walky" (after TWR's chief Tom Walkinshaw).